Rosebud, Victoria: Topography

+The town's shopping strip and most of its amenities are located on an extended strip of the Nepean Highway, which runs parallel to the beach.
+Rosebud proper extends from Lonsdale Street (the border with McCrae) for three kilometres to Boneo Road, where Rosebud West (Capel Sound) begins, while Rosebud South is a pocket of suburban streets directly south of Rosebud on the lower slopes of Arthur's Seat.
+In 2016, after a controversial, and at times bitter balloting process, Mornington Peninsula Shire approved the name "Capel Sound" to replace "Rosebud West".
+This was done to align with the Federal Government's preference for town names without directional reference.
+It was also seen as an opportunity to improve the image of a suburb previously viewed as being somewhat less socially acceptable to the wider community.
+Some residents fancied the old name had a negative effect on land and property values.
+Other residents had grown up in Rosebud West.
+They expressed dismay and annoyance that their town's traditional name might be taken from them.
+Nevertheless, after a long and at times painful campaign, the name "Capel Sound", taken from a small bay area to the north of the shopping village, was the one which emerged to grace the town's signboards for ever more.

 Sport

 The town has an Australian Rules football team competing in the Mornington Peninsula Nepean Football League.
 They play at Olympic Park on Eastbourne Road.
 They have been champion of this league six times; in 1933, 1970, 1988, 1997, 2007 and 2015.

 Rosebud is home to the Rosebud Heart Soccer Club which was established in 2010.
 The club has 180 junior players with 12 teams playing in the Football Victoria leagues and their own mini league Soccer Champs Program and a girls team that started in 2020.
 The club's home ground is Olympic Park Recreation Reserve located on Besgrove Street.

 Golfers play at the Eagle Ridge Golf Course on Browns Road, Rosebud, at the course of the Rosebud Country Club on Boneo Road, or at the Rosebud Park Public Golf Course on Elizabeth Drive.

 Cycling is also a popular pastime in Rosebud and on the Mornington Peninsula.
 Point Nepean Road and the Nepean Highway are used by cyclists, as well as shared trails.
 The Mornington Peninsula Shire has constructed almost 80 kilometres of trails, including Bay Trail: Dromana to Sorrento, Melbourne Road Trail: Rye to Portsea and Western Port Bay Trail: Somerville to Balnarring.